 2010/2011 2011/2012 Measures taken to improve Performance WATER AND SANITATION Provided water to 11 505 household Communal taps used to provide water to 123 households in Dipelaneng Completion of Hobhouse water treatment works which led to the following achievements: Improved bulk water supply; and Improved water quality.
 Provided water to 11 505 households The problem of low water pressure to affected areas in Manyatseng, Mahlatswetsa and Mauersnek addressed.
 Conducted regional bulk water study with the support of DWA.
 Water leakages detected and repaired.
 Training provided to Hobhouse Plant Operators as part of the project completion.
 Water safety plans for all systems completed.
 Continue to provide water to privately owned lands per request.
 2885 households still using buckets.
 900 households to be connected during the second quarter of the new financial year i.e. 2012/2013.
-In the process of upgrading oxidation ponds in Thaba Patchoa through funding received from the Thabo Mofutsanyana District Municipality.
-Drilling of additional bore holes to augment water supply, Increase the capacity of Water Purification Plants especially in Tweespruit Received funding from DWA for the Implementation of Water Conservation and Water Demand Management in all towns of Mantsopa to the value of R950 000.
+In the process of upgrading oxidation ponds in Thaba Patchoa through funding received from the Thabo Drilling of additional bore holes to augment water supply, Increase the capacity of Water Purification Plants especially in Tweespruit Received funding from DWA for the Implementation of Water Conservation and Water Demand Management in all towns of Mantsopa to the value of R950 000.
 Submitted a business plan to MIG for funding to eradicate buckets.
-ROADS AND STORMWATER 500 meters of edges at Voortrekker Street repaired.
+DOADC AND CTODMWATER Mofutsanyana District Municipality.
+FOADS AND STORMWATER 500 meters of edges at Voortrekker Street repaired.
 Completion of pedestrian/pass way bridge in Tweespruit Construction of Tlali Street in Manyatseng for 2 km to be completed by 30 June 2011.
 Construction of Fifth Street in Ladybrand for 1.8km to be completed by 30 June 2011.
 Construction of internal streets in Koma Village at Excelsior for 4.4km to be completed in 30 March 2012.
 Received mining permit for management of borrow pit in Ladybrand.
-Upgrading of Tlali Street in Manyatseng 4km; Signed a service level agreement with government garage to solicit yellow plant equipment.
+Completed upgrading of the following access roads through funding received from Mantsopa Local Municipality own funding, MIG and Thabo Mofutsanyana District: Upgrading of streets in Koma Village 4km; Upgrading of Tlali Street in Manyatseng 4km; Upgrading of Fifth street in Ladybrand 1.5km Upgrading of other internal streets in Ladybrand town.
+Signed a service level agreement with government garage to solicit yellow plant equipment.